Most people stick with the default “Roomba” name for their Wi-Fi connected vacuum cleaning robots. However, many also give their Roomba a proper name.

 After a robotic character in the videogame Fallout.

-It’s quite clear that people really do like to name their robotic aid after science fiction and early attempts at artificial intelligence chatbots!
-I personally had expected people to choose funnier names for their Roombas but none of the obvious ones have made it onto the list.
+There are some really good Roomba names on this list!
+People clearly like to name their robotic aid after beloved maids and butlers in pop-culture, and science fiction robots.
+I’d expected people to choose funnier names for their Roombas but none of the obvious ones have made it onto the list.

-You can borrow from the list of names that I’ve given to my own robotic vacuums over the years if your looking for more inspiration and name suggestions:
+You can borrow from the list of names that I’ve given to my own robotic vacuums over the years if you’re looking for more inspiration and name suggestions:

 After the annoying little robot in the Borderlands videogame series.